Enhancing Medical Image Segmentation via Heat Conduction Equation: Abstract

 \section{Abstract}

-Medical image segmentation has been significantly advanced by deep learning architectures, notably U-Net variants.
-However, existing models struggle to achieve efficient global context modeling and long-range dependency reasoning under practical computational budgets simultaneously.
-In this work, we propose a novel hybrid architecture utilizing U-Mamba with Heat Conduction Equation.
-Our model combines Mamba-based state-space modules for efficient long-range reasoning with Heat Conduction Operators (HCOs) in the bottleneck layers, simulating frequency-domain thermal diffusion for enhanced semantic abstraction.
-Experimental results on multimodal abdominal CT and MRI datasets demonstrate that the proposed model consistently outperforms strong baselines, validating its effectiveness and generalizability.
-It suggest that blending state-space dynamics with heat-based global diffusion offers a scalable and interpretable solution for medical segmentation tasks.
+Medical image segmentation models struggle to achieve efficient global context modeling and long-range dependency reasoning under practical computational budgets.
+In this work, we propose a hybrid architecture utilizing U-Mamba with Heat Conduction Equation, which combines state-space modules for efficient long-range reasoning with Heat Conduction Operators (HCOs) in the bottleneck layers, simulating frequency-domain thermal diffusion for enhanced semantic abstraction.
+Experimental results show that our model attains the highest DSC (0.8719) on the Abdomen CT dataset.
+It suggests that blending state-space dynamics with heat-based global diffusion offers a scalable solution for medical segmentation tasks.